Boating Safety Classes and Certificate

 - The DNR offers an online database for further information on where classes may be held.
 Just go to the DNR’s Recreational Safety Education Class Database and you can select by class type (Marine) and by county in the drop down lists.

-- The U.S. Coast Guard Auxiliary boating safety courses provide instruction to boaters at all levels, from the fundamental to the advanced courses for experienced boaters.
+- The U.S. Coast Guard Auxiliary boating safety courses and the U.S. Power Squadron website provide instruction to boaters at all levels, from the fundamental to the advanced courses for experienced boaters.
 Some of these classes will give you the knowledge you need to obtain a boating safety certificate.

 Although there are some people who do not need to obtain a boating safety certificate to legally operate a boat or personal watercraft, Michigan conservation officers and Michigan county sheriffs encourage all persons operating boats in Michigan to enroll in a course.